Looking for famous landmarks on the Ring of Kerry in Ireland? This scenic drive is packed with must-see places and things to do!

 3. Wishing Bridge

-From Kate Kearney’s Cottage, it’s just a short (and easy) walk to the Wishing Bridge.
+From Kate Kearney’s Cottage, it’s just a short (and easy) walk to the Wishing Bridge – one of the most beautiful bridges in Europe!
 Located in the Gap of Dunloe between the Black Lake and Coosaun Lough, this picture-perfect bridge has a reputation around the world as a place where wishes come true.

 First of all, though, visitors should make sure they’re standing on the bridge when they make that wish.
 Then, they should take time to take in the beautiful scenery in which the Wishing Bridge finds itself.